 Given the praise that DEATH LINE/RAW MEAT has received from the likes of Edgar Wright, Guillermo del Toro, and John Landis (who even borrowed the title "Inspector Villiers" for his own AN AMERICAN WEREWOLF IN LONDON), I really expected more from this horror oddity about Big Smoke fleasheaters.

-Shooting on location, the (first-time) director, Gary Sherman, does capture the picturesque bleakness of London very well.
-But once he's established his ideas, he doesn't know where to go - or who to focus on.
+Shooting on location in the city, the (first-time) director, Gary Sherman, captures the picturesque bleakness of London very well.
+But once he's established his ideas, he doesn't know where to go - or, more importantly, who to focus on.

-Too often, we're stuck watching a bland college student couple break up, make up, and go to bookstores and cafes - when Sherman has Donald Pleasence and Christopher Lee (the latter sporting a bowler hat and a supercilious mustache in a partly biographical role as an…
+Too often, we're stuck watching a bland college student couple break up, make up, or go to bookstores and cafes - when Sherman has Donald Pleasence and Christopher Lee.
+(The latter appears just…

 Superior, smart British take on the underground cannibal film - far ahead of the sort of thing Hammer and Amicus were doing at the time.
 What really makes a difference is the performances; Hugh Armstrong and June Turner add a lot of pathos with non-verbal parts as the cannibals dwelling at an unfinished London Underground station while Donald Pleasance is given the lead add excels as the pithy, intelligent Inspector Calhoun.
 It has a seriousness rare for British horror of the period and the chops to bring it off.
 Good cameo from Christopher Lee as an MI5 agent and the bloke who Basil thinks is a hotel inspector but actually sells outboard motors is the first victim.